-Unfortunately many employers who have a designated doctor do not give injured worker the Form 8, and do not tell employees that they can see a different doctor.
-But Vermont workers compensation laws are clear that you have the right to see your own doctor or a doctor of your own choice.
+Unfortunately, many employers who have a designated doctor do not give the injured workers Form 8 and do not tell employees that they can see a different doctor.
+But Vermont workers’ compensation laws are clear that you have the right to see your own doctor or a doctor of your own choice.

 What if my employer has an in-house doctor?

 Some larger employers, like the GE Aviation plant in Rutland, Vermont, have a medical clinic on-site and require injured employees to see the in-house nurse or doctor.
 It is not clear how Vermont workers’ compensation laws would treat this situation.

 However, the law is clear that you can also see your own outside doctor or specialist in addition to receiving treatment at the on-site clinic, and you don’t need to complete a Form 8.

 Have other questions about a work related injury?